borgbackup/homebrew-tap/README.md

 brew install borgbackup/tap/borgbackup-fuse
 ```

-After that, borgbackup should upgrade automatically with homebrew when a new release is made.
+After that, BorgBackup should upgrade automatically with Homebrew when a new release is made.

 ## For maintainers: How to make a new release?

-1. Get new package URLs and SHAs from [PyPi](https://pypi.org/project/borgbackup/)
+1. Get new package URLs and SHAs from [PyPI](https://pypi.org/project/borgbackup/)
 2. ~~Lint `brew audit --strict Formula/borgbackup-fuse.rb`~~
 3. Install `brew install Formula/borgbackup-fuse.rb`
 4. Test `brew test Formula/borgbackup-fuse.rb`

 ## Documentation

-`brew help`, `man brew` or check [Homebrew’s documentation](https://docs.brew.sh).
+Use `brew help`, `man brew`, or check [Homebrew’s documentation](https://docs.brew.sh).